Hun Sen's ruling party claims landslide win in Cambodian election that saw opposition suppressed

 “I have no results about the allocation of seats, but as of now but I can say that the ruling Cambodian People’s Party has won a landslide victory,” he told the Associated Press, although no official vote count had still been issued.

+Fresh News, a Cambodian online news service known for its close links with Hun Sen's government, reported on its website late Sunday night that according to unofficial results, the Cambodian People’s Party had captured 120 National Assembly seats, and the royalist FUNCINPEC party had won five.

-The European Union, the United States and other Western countries had refused to send observers, saying the election lacked the conditions to be considered free and fair.
+The European Union, the United States and other Western countries had refused to send observers to the polls, saying the election lacked the conditions to be considered free and fair.
 That left international officials from Russia, China and Guinea-Bissau to watch as Hun Sun voted shortly after the polls opened in his home district outside of the capital, Phnom Penh.

 He held his ballot high for all to see, before depositing it into the silver metal box and leaving the station, pausing to take selfies and shake hands with supporters outside.